-You may not notice gum disease forming in your mouth at first as it can develop slowly and often without pain.
-You may not even notice any symptoms of gum disease until it is serious and you are at risk of losing teeth.
+You may not notice gum disease forming in your mouth at first, as it can develop slowly and often without pain.
+You may not even notice any symptoms until it is serious and you are at risk of losing teeth.

-This article is written to help you understand the causes of gum disease, how to identify the signs of gum disease, common gum disease treatment plans, and how to prevent gum disease in the first place.
+This article by our dentists at Country Dental is written to help you understand the causes of gum disease, how to identify the signs, common treatment plans, and how to prevent diseases of the gums in the first place.

-Remember, gum disease can almost always be prevented, treated, and even reversed in its early stages.
+Remember, this type of disease can almost always be prevented, treated, and even reversed in its early stages.

 What causes gum disease?

-At first, gum disease starts with a clear and sticky paste called plaque that builds up on your teeth each day.
+At first, the disease starts with a clear and sticky paste called plaque that builds up on your teeth each day.

-If you do not brush and floss your teeth regularly plaque can harden into tartar (also referred to as calculus) which cannot be removed by brushing or flossing.
+If you do not brush and floss your teeth regularly and properly (see our post on Brushing Dos & Don’ts), plaque can harden into tartar (also referred to as calculus), which cannot be removed by brushing or flossing alone.

 Tartar can cause an infection in the area where the gums attach to teeth, which is referred to as gingivitis in its early stages.